 In 2015 just 36 percent of adults had visited a dentist in the prior 12 months.
 If the TCJA puts money into consumer pockets, that could have a positive impact on demand for dental services, starting with basic preventive visits.
 Another confounding factor is whether there are reversals Medicaid expansion under the Affordable Care Act.
 The expansions have increased access to dental care to 5.4 million low-income adults.

 Because state Medicaid programs cover few, if any, endodontic procedures, the impact on endodontists is negligible.
 However, reversal of those gains will impact general dentists, which can have a ripple effect in terms of referral practices.
 The AAE has joined the ADA and the Organized Dentistry Coalition in advocating that any gains in coverage under the ACA not be reversed.

 2018 Midterms May Put Another Dentist in Congress

 AAE’s representative to the ADPAC Board Dr. Susan L. Wood, reports that Dr. Jeff Van Drew, a practicing dentist and state senator, is running in the Democratic primary for an open seat in New Jersey’s Second Congressional District.
 Dr. Van Drew is favored to win the primary but will face a contentious race in the general election.
 ADPAC has contributed the maximum allowed amount to Dr. Van Drew’s campaign.
 If Dr. Van Drew wins in November, there will be five dentists serving in Congress.

-Helen Jameson is the assistant executive director of professional affairs for the AAE.
-She oversees advocacy related to policy, government affairs, dental insurance, and other professional and clinical issues.
-Helen can be reached at email@example.com.
+Helen Jameson is the AAE’s assistant executive director for professional affairs.
+She can be reached at 800-872-3636, ext.
+3048 or firstname.lastname@example.org.